psy03/G6-finalproject/README.md

 1. There's no code page ipynb.
 You need to include a code page to show the codes for all the applications used in your lesson.)
 Do this by next week.
 (0611 4:30PM)
 2. This page should be rearranged only for the purpose of the lesson related materials.
 Move the log content (your planning, meeting info) to a separate md file, and name it as "Planning.md".
 Also link this info file somewhere in this page.

-## 🌭 Meeting
+## 🌭 Planning

-Setting Presentation Position
+Setting Presentation Position | Overall Roles
->* Hyewon - Teacher
+>* Hyewon - Teacher | Summary of Meeting Contents and Tool Design
->* Sinyeong - Presenter
+>* Sinyeong - Presenter | Tool Design and Development
->* Soyeon - Student

-Overall Roles
-Hyewon - Summary of Meeting Contents and Tool Design <br> Sinyeong - Tool Design and Development <br> Soyeon - Posting of Meeting Contents and Tool Design
+>* Soyeon - Student | Posting of Meeting Contents and Tool Design

 <br>